HEALTH CARE

 In this case, you should ask your competent health insurance holder for compensation of paid costs.

-Those persons are entitled to health care in the Member State of employment and in the Member State in which they reside.
-For this reason, the competent health insurance holder issues an S1 certificate or an equivalent E106 form (“Certificate of entitlement to benefits in kind in case of disease or maternity for persons residing in the state which is not the competent state”) that needs to be delivered to the health insurance holder in the place of permanent residence (to the Croatian Health Insurance Fund in case of residence in Croatia).
-The competent health insurance holder also issues the European Health Insurance Cards.
+These individuals are entitled to health care both in the Member State of work and in the Member State of residence.
+Therefore, the health insurance provider in the country of employment issues an S1 certificate or equivalent SED form S072, which must be submitted to the health insurance provider in the place of residence (HZZO if residing in Croatia).
+The health insurance provider also issues the European Health Insurance Card.

 Migracije